 A plague to the backpackers of Australia.
 The 88 days of rural based work to qualify for a second year working visa in Australia are sought after and yet dreaded.
-Like great sex with an STI that lasts 3 months.
+Like great sex, but not before being punted in the groin for 3 months.
 There is a few who don’t mind it, but for the most part people tend to stay drunk, eyes closed, bitten tongue until it’s over.
 Myself, I was lucky enough to take it gently, just a minor rash… mango rash that is.

 I began my rural work on a winery near Mildura.
 I came to realize that this was one of the few jackpots in the Australian backpacking world.
 Steady shift work, good pay and I gained a bit of knowledge on wine production which is interesting to my career as a chef.
 This, I would have happily done until my time was through.
 Unfortunately, the vintage season is a short length and I left with a little less than half of my required days.